 Questions Covered in the report:

-What is the current state and outlook of the B2C E-Commerce market in the Saudi Arabia?
+- How does the pandemic affect the B2C E-Commerce market in Saudi Arabia?

 - How does Saudi Arabia compare to other countries in its region and worldwide in criteria related to B2C E-Commerce?